Offshore Wind is a Game-Changer for New England

 The economic potential of offshore wind is astounding—it’s a $100 billion industry waiting to happen.
 An analysis by the American Wind Energy Association (AWEA) found that this industry would bring 83,000 jobs and deliver $25 billion per year by 2030 in economic output in the US.
 The level of economic benefits and jobs we would see in New England from this industry would increase if we send a strong market signal and attract investments in a local supply chain for offshore wind, which will provide an important job transition opportunity for our existing energy workforce.

 New England can be a vibrant hub for clean-tech development.
-Our experiences and innovations can accelerate offshore wind deployment around the world.
+Our experience and innovations can accelerate offshore wind deployment around the world.